Comet-Events/comet_events/DOCS.md

 		);
 	}

-### Simple Example of 'UserBaseWidget' + Explaination
+### Simple Example of 'UserViewModelWidget' + Explaination

-**UserBaseWidget** is an enhanced version of **BaseWidget** that I made specifically to work parallel with the Firebase Authentication service.
+**UserViewModelWidget** is an enhanced version of **ViewModelWidget** that I made specifically to work parallel with the Firebase Authentication service.
 This widget provides an extra 'user' variable, which is a FirebaseUser variable that holds all the data for the currently logged in user.
 It is a stream, and when the variable updates (ie. when the user signs in/out, etc.), the UI automatically rebuilds, like magic.
 It's so fking convenient omg y'all gonna love this:

     // HomeScreen widget
     @override
     Widget build(BuildContext context) {
-	    return UserBaseWidget<HomeModel>(
+	    return UserViewModelWidget<HomeModel>(
 		    builder: (context, model, user, child) {
 			    if(user == null) // send them to the login screen else {